![]() | |

 03.06.09

-In Know What You Don’t Know, Michael Roberto has identified the key skills and capabilities required to ensure that problems do not remain hidden in your organization.
-Keep in mind that problem-finding does not precede processes of continuous improvement.
+7 Vital Behaviors of Effective Problem-FindersIN Know What You Don’t Know, Michael Roberto has identified the key skills and capabilities required to ensure that problems do not remain hidden in your organization.
+Keep in mind that problem-finding does not precede the processes of continuous improvement.
 Learning does not follow a linear path.
 Take the athlete who practices her sport on a regular basis.
 She does not always discover a problem first and then practice a new technique for overcoming that flaw.
 Sometimes, an athlete sets out on a normal practice routine, and through that process, she discovers problems that diminish her effectiveness.
 In sum, the processes of problem-finding and continuous improvement are inextricably linked.
 A person should not focus on one at the expense of the other, nor should he expect to proceed in a linear fashion from problem discovery to performance improvement.
 We often will discover new problems while working to solve old ones.
-Here are seven vital behaviors of effective problem-finders.
-To discover the small problems and failures that threaten your organization, you must do the following:

 Posted by Michael McKinney at 03:25 PM